-Catarrh and Stomach Troubles, Nervous Diseases, Kidney Diseases, Bladder Troubles, Heart Diseases, Dis-eases of the Stomach and Bowels, Piles, Fistula and Rectal Diseases, Female Complaints, Diseases of Women and Children, Rickets, Spinal Troubles, Skin Diseases, Deafness, Asthma, Bronchial and Lung Troubles, Consump-tion in the First Stages, Rheumatism, Hay Fever, Neuralgia, Hysteria, Eye and Ear Diseases, Goitre or Big Neck, La Grippe, Lost Manhood, Eetc.; Blood Diseases, Special Diseases, Scrofula and all forms of Nervous and Chroniz Diseases (that are curable).
+Catarrh and Stomach Troubles, Nervous Diseases, Kidney Diseases, Bladder Troubles, Heart Diseases, Dis-eases of the Stomach and Bowels, Piles.
+Fistula and Rectal Diseases, Female Complaints, Diseases of Women and Children, Rickets, Spinal Troubles, Skin Diseases, Deafness, Asthma, Bronchial and Lung Troubles, Consump-tion in the First Stages, Rheumatism.
+Hay Fever, Neuralgia, Hysteria, Eye and Ear Diseases, Goitre or Big Neck, La Grippe, Lost Manhood, Eetc.; Blood Diseases, Special Diseases, Scrofula and all forms of Nervous and Chroniz Diseases (that are curable).
 CONSULTATION FREE.
 CALL OR WRITE.

 Home Treatment.
 Drs.
+Shores & Shores,

+CIRCULATION

+BOOKS OPEN TO

+ADVERTISERS.

-Shores & Shores, ause of living at distance from the office.
-The same won derful and uniform success attending the treatment of Drs Shores in their office is found in their HOME TREAT-MENT OF PATIENTS BY MAIL.
-By the use of a symp-tom blank they are able to diagnose cases and prescribe Lyon Block, for them, and by their reports keep a close watch upon them.
+deprived of the benefits of Drs.
+Shores' skill be cause of living at distance from the office.
+The same won derful and uniform success attending the treatment of Drs Shores in their office is found in their HOME TREAT.
+MENT OF PATIENTS BY MAIL.
+By the use of a symp tom blank they are able to diagnose cases and prescribe for them, and by their reports keep a close watch upon them.
 Patients living in the country may enjoy the bene-fits of Drs.
-Shores' skill as well as those in the city, WRITE FOR SYMPTOM BLANK and have your case diagnosed free.
+Shores' skill as well as those in the city, WRITE FOR SYMPTOM BLANK and have your case tiagnosed free.
 Drs.
-Shores low fees and easy terms make it possible for the poor as well as the rich to be cured at
+Shores low fees and easy terms make it possible for the poor as well as the rich to be cured at ings, 7 to 8 p. m.
+Sundays and holidays, 10 a. m. to 12 Semi-Weekly News If they desire to reach the people of the Western States and Territories in their homes.